top of page

 At King’s Dream Business Consulting, we stand at a critical crossroads as we witness the closure of Washington’s Minority Business Development Centers (MBDCs) — a vital lifeline for minority entrepreneurs and small business owners in our state.
 This move not only signals the loss of valuable resources and support structures but also reflects a deeper systemic neglect of communities that have long been marginalized.

-Washington’s Minority Business Development Agency (MBDA) Business Center has served as an essential hub, providing minority-owned businesses with access to technical assistance, capital, contracting opportunities, and vital networking connections.
-Its closure means that for countless entrepreneurs—particularly Black, Indigenous, and People of Color (BIPOC)—the path to economic stability and growth has become even more daunting.
+Minority-owned businesses stand at a critical crossroads as we witness the closure of Washington’s Minority Business Development Centers (MBDCs).
+These centers have served as essential hubs, providing minority-owned businesses with access to technical assistance, capital, contracting opportunities, and vital networking connections.
+Their closure means that for countless entrepreneurs—particularly Black, Indigenous, and People of Color (BIPOC)—the path to economic stability and growth has become even more daunting.

-Former clients seeking support are now being directed to the national MBDA office, a centralized resource that, while important, cannot replace the localized, culturally competent guidance and advocacy that the Washington center provided.
-This disconnect risks leaving many minority business owners without the tailored assistance they need (City of Tacoma MBDA Business Center).
+Former clients seeking support are now being directed to the national MBDA office.
+While this centralized resource is important, it cannot replace the localized, culturally competent guidance and advocacy that the Washington center provided.
+This disconnect risks leaving many minority business owners without the tailored assistance they need.
+For more information, visit the City of Tacoma MBDA Business Center.

 At King’s Dream Business Consulting, we stand at a critical crossroads as we witness the closure of Washington’s Minority Business Development Centers (MBDCs) — a vital lifeline for minority entrepreneurs and small business owners in our state.
 This move not only signals the loss of valuable resources and support structures but also reflects a deeper systemic neglect of communities that have long been marginalized.